 Ready for the perfect Chinese New Year Treat?
-Try our Braised Orange Anise Lotus Root are delicately sweet braised orange anise lotus root cooked until crisp aldente and topped with an orange anise honey reduction.
+Try our Braised Orange Anise Lotus Root recipe.
+This lotus root dessert is lightly sweet, cooked until crisp al dente and then topped with an orange anise honey reduction.

 There is a hustle and bustle in the air as the world prepares for Chinese New Year (CNY).
 Plans are made to host family and friends with many foods that are considered to have good luck and fortune in the new year.
 Oranges, like in our Hot and Spicy Mandarin Orange Chicken, are often eaten in the Chinese New Year because the word for tangerine closely resembles the characters for good luck and wealth.